ove/ove-services/packages/ove-service-auth/README.md

 }
 ```

-The jwt token is returned by default in the body of the response.
+The JWT token is returned by default in the body of the response.
 A different location (header or cookie) can be
 provided via the **target** query parameter.

 ### Lock